edu rome EUR tour @edoering 2

 Next, students will get a chance to explore the sandy dunes of the Circeo Beaches, before heading to the coastal town of Sabaudia, a live example of one of the towns built on the reclaimed marshland, just an hour and a half south of Rome.
 The town features plenty of fascist architecture for students to explore.

-Day 4
+Day

 Museum of the Liberation of Rome

-After a few days getting to really understand the fascist vision, it is time to see what came next by visiting the Museum of the Liberation of Rome.
+After a few days of getting to really understand the fascist vision, it is time to see what came next by visiting the Museum of the Liberation of Rome.

 That said, the building the museum stands in is also steeped in history.
 Previously home to the German Embassy’s Cultural Office, the German link does not stop there.
-In the first half of 1944 the SS used the building to torture members of the Italian Resistance.
+In the first half of 1944, the SS used the building to torture members of the Italian Resistance.
 On 4 June 1944, the day of the Liberation of Rome, the population entered the building and freed the prisoners who remained.

-Now, the museum remembers and educates on, not only the turbulent history of the building itself, but also the second world war, fascist rule and the effect on the Roman people.
+Now, the museum remembers and educates on, not only the turbulent history of the building itself but also the second world war, fascist rule and the effect on the Roman people.

 Bid farewell to Rome as you are transferred for your flight home.